syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

     return original;
 }
 ```
-This guide provides detailed instructions on binding data and performing CRUD (Create, Read, Update, Delete) actions using the `CustomAdaptor` by extending the `ODataV4Adaptor` in your Syncfusion Vue Grid.
+This guide provides detailed instructions on binding data and performing CRUD (Create, Read, Update and Delete) actions using the `CustomAdaptor` by extending the `ODataV4Adaptor` in your Syncfusion Vue Grid.

 ## Creating an Custom service